 In addition, DOE evaluates the risk(s) posed by applicants before they receive federal awards.
-This evaluation may consider: results of the evaluation of the applicant's eligibility; the quality of the application; financial stability; quality of management systems and ability to meet the management standards prescribed in 2 CFR Part 200, as amended by 2 CFR Part 910; history of performance; reports and findings from audits; sufficiency of measures to identify and manage conflicts of interest; adequacy of measures to control sensitive information and protect against unauthorized transfer of scientific and technical information; and the applicant's ability to effectively implement statutory, regulatory, or other requirements imposed on non-federal entities.
+This evaluation may consider: results of the evaluation of the applicant's eligibility; the quality of the application; financial stability; quality of management systems and ability to meet the management standards prescribed in this part; history of performance; reports and findings from audits; and the applicant's ability to effectively implement statutory, regulatory, or other requirements imposed on non-federal entities.

 In addition to this review, DOE must comply with the guidelines on government-wide suspension and debarment in 2 CFR 180, and must require non-federal entities to comply with these provisions.
-These provisions restrict federal awards, subawards and contracts with certain parties that are debarred, suspended or otherwise excluded from or ineligible for participation in federal programs or activities.
+These provisions restrict federal awards, subawards and contracts with certain parties that are debarred, suspended, or otherwise excluded from or ineligible for participation in federal programs or activities.